MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/baseline-zone-redundant-content.md

 Monitoring is the collection and analysis of data from IT systems.
 The goal of monitoring is observability at multiple layers to track web app health and security.
 Observability is a key facet of the baseline App Service architecture.

-To monitor your web app, you need to collect and analyze metrics and logs from your application code, infrastructure (runtime), and the platform (Azure resources).For more information, see [Azure activity log](/azure/azure-monitor/essentials/activity-log?tabs=powershell), [Azure resource logs](/azure/azure-monitor/essentials/resource-logs), and  Application logs.
+To monitor your web app, you need to collect and analyze metrics and logs from your application code, infrastructure (runtime), and the platform (Azure resources).
+For more information, see [Azure activity log](/azure/azure-monitor/essentials/activity-log?tabs=powershell), [Azure resource logs](/azure/azure-monitor/essentials/resource-logs), and Application logs.

 ### Monitor the platform